refractionPOINT/lce_doc/docs/index.md

 LimaCharlie provides cloud-based security infrastructure.
 Flexible primitives like Sensors, Rules, and Outputs enable security engineering and security operations teams to build out their security posture, practices, and tool chain on a common platform.

-Using infrastructure-as-code, all of this becomes testable and repeatable across organizations & environments.
+Using infrastructure-as-code, all of this can be tested and repeated across organizations & environments.

 For a wider view of what's possible in LimaCharlie, check out the [Features Overview](features.md).